 - Unknown: Things about you that neither you or the others around you know.

-If others understand you and you understand yourself you’re likely to be more effective in communicating/ being part of a team.
+f others understand you and you understand yourself you’re likely to be more effective in communicating/ being part of a team.
 Johari’s window shows how to do that.

 What’s Johari’s window go to do with introverts?